Is shale a blessing in disguise for OPEC

 How many times have I written about the implications of shale on oil?
 For an LNG guy I have a strange obsession with that but look at the fundamentals and the picture is clear.

 But enough of that.
-I have beaten this horse to death in other blogposts.
+I have beaten this horse to death in other blog posts.

 You all know the mantra.
 Shale oil has collapsed oil prices from 100+ levels down to about half that and this is a major calamity for classical oil producers that have become accustomed to the easy pickings from a very high price.

-So, in a sense, shale is an extremely serious threat that must be battled at all cost.
-I have made it abundantly clear in previous posts that this battle is a bit futile or even outright dangerous as it gives the shale drillers the workout of their lifetimes which in turn makes them stronger, more competitive and hence harder to beat which cannot be in OPEC’s long-term interest.
+So, in a sense, shale is an extremely serious threat that must be battled at all costs.
+I have made it abundantly clear in previous posts that this battle is a bit futile or even outright dangerous as it gives the shale drillers the workout of their lifetimes which in turn makes them stronger, more competitive, and hence harder to beat which cannot be in OPEC’s long-term interest.

-For the sake of simplicity I will use OPEC for all classical producers fully knowing that not all of them are members.
+For the sake of simplicity, I will use OPEC for all classical producers fully knowing that not all of them are members.
 Not even all the big ones.
 But it makes writing simpler so bear with me – will you?

 Before shale – and I mean with that before shale became what it is today – peak oil was on everyone’s mind.
-Even the homeless understood that the planet was running out of the black glibber and that in turn, we must work hard on establishing something else that will energize our lives when the time of the smeary stuff would be over.
+Even the homeless understood that the planet was running out of the black glibber and that in turn, we must work hard on establishing something else that will energize our lives when the time of the smeary stuff is over.

-That was going on for quite a while already but it really picked steam around the year 2000 when the peak oil madness peaked.
+That was going on for quite a while already but it picked steam around the year 2000 when the peak oil madness peaked.
 Alternative energy was on everyone’s mind and there were plans to clear out of oil use over the upcoming decades.
 No matter how hilarious those plans may have appeared and no matter how realistic or not their implementation was, they were there and there was widespread consensus that something would have to be done about the situation.

 Oil reserves were dwindling and production had peaked at major fields.